 The neighborhoods in Manhattan are all highly walkable, and the city has a growing network of bike lanes and Citi Bike stations.

 Manhattan’s traffic and congestion are notorious.
-According to the annual INRIX Global Traffic Scorecard, NYC is the third most congested city in the world and second in the United States, only behind Los Angeles.
+According to the annual INRIX Global Traffic Scorecard, New York City is the third most congested city in the world and second in the United States, only behind Los Angeles.
 The most recent analysis revealed that drivers spend 91 hours per year in traffic and 13 percent of their time sitting in congestion, with 11 percent of that attributed to daytime congestion.

 Four of the 10 worst traffic corridors are within the NYC metro area.
 The eastbound section of the Cross Bronx Expressway (I-95) topped the global list for the third consecutive year.
 On the 4.7-mile stretch, drivers waste an average of 118 hours per year sitting in traffic.
 The other corridors that made the list for include E. 34th Street from the FDR Drive to Fifth Avenue, eastbound on the Belt Parkway from exit 3 to exit 17, and E. 42nd Street from the FDR Drive to Seventh Avenue.